Cycling Flaming Gorge and Beyond

-The 730-mile Green River, the chief tributary of the mighty Colorado, has, over millions of years, created myriad recreational opportunities in northeastern Utah — including spectacularly deep canyons, multi-colored geologic formations, a reservoir, and what’s now a national monument, all of which are accessible from the seat of a road bike.
-The 120-mile ride along the Uintas Scenic Byway from Vernal, Utah, near Dinosaur National Monument on the Utah-Colorado border, to tiny Manila winds along the edge of the fossil-rich Uinta Mountains and past the colorful Flaming Gorge.
+The 730-mile Green River, the chief tributary of the mighty Colorado has, over millions of years, created myriad recreational opportunities in northeastern Utah — including spectacularly deep canyons, multi-colored geologic formations, a reservoir, and what’s now a national monument, all of which are accessible from the seat of a road bike.
+The 120-mile ride (round-trip) along the Flaming Gorge–Uintas National Scenic Byway from Vernal, Utah, near Dinosaur National Monument on the Utah-Colorado border, to tiny Manila near the Wyoming border winds along the edge of the fossil-rich Uinta Mountains and past the colorful Flaming Gorge.

 Split Mountain Campground, on the banks of the Green River in Dinosaur National Monument, is an optimal starting point.
 Administered by the National Park Service, it’s open year-round and has water from April through October.
 It’s just under 20 miles from Split Mountain to the outskirts of Vernal, which means you’ll have plenty of time to make a stop at the Fossil Discovery Trail, a one-mile hike past countless fossilized dinosaur bones from the Quarry Visitor Center.

-From the Firefighters Memorial Campground, it's 36 miles to the Utah-Wyoming border in Manila along Utah State Route 44, also part of the Uintas National Scenic Byway.
-Much of this section runs along Flaming Gorge, so named by John Wesley Powell’s 1869 expedition for its brilliant red cliffs — which, in the right light, almost appear to be on fire.
+Back at the junction, it's about 34 miles to Manila, near the Utah-Wyoming border along state Route 44.
+Much of this section runs along the iconic centerpiece of this highway and a marquee destination of your ride: Flaming Gorge, so named by John Wesley Powell’s 1869 expedition for its brilliant red cliffs — which, in the right light, almost appear to be on fire.
 Today, a reservoir of the same name, created by the 1964 damming of the Green River, stretches 91 miles upriver into southern Wyoming.